collinwa/MCFA/README.md

 ## Usage instructions and examples

-The primary interface to the fitting routines is the function `mpcca.mpcca()` which takes a list of Tensors with equal numbers of rows (samples by features) and a set of analysis options.
-By default MPCFA learns the relevant hyperparameters from the data and thus the default options will suffice for many cases, but see the documentation of the function `mpcca.mpcca()` for complete details.
-For an example of this method applied to the MESA cohort, see the IPython notebook at `MPCCA/analysis_notebooks/analyze_mesa.ipynb`.
+The primary interface to the fitting routines is the function `mcfa.mcfa()` which takes a list of pandas DataFrames with equal numbers of rows (samples by features) and a set of analysis options.
+By default MPCFA learns the relevant hyperparameters from the data and thus the default options will suffice for many cases, but see the documentation of the function `mcfa.mcfa()` for complete details.
+For an example of this method applied to the MESA cohort, see the IPython notebook at `MCFA/analysis_notebooks/analyze_mesa.ipynb`.

-Please note that MPCFA does NO preprocessing or data input checking (eg for sample alignment) at this time.
-ALL preprocessing such as normalization, filtering of problematic samples, imputation of missing values, and alignment of samples across datasets needs to be done prior to calling `mpcca.mpcca()`.
-For an example of preprocessing steps that were taken for the MESA cohort, see `MPCCA/analysis_notebooks/preprocess_mesa.ipynb`
+Please note that MCFA does no preprocessing or data input checking (eg for sample alignment) at this time.
+All preprocessing such as normalization, filtering of problematic samples, imputation of missing values, and alignment of samples across datasets needs to be done prior to calling `mcfa.mcfa()`.
+For an example of preprocessing steps that were taken for the MESA cohort, see `MCFA/analysis_notebooks/preprocess_mesa.ipynb`